 When making trades one of the primary concerns held by most people is security.
 Like banks, most discount brokerage companies deploy different protection strategies to secure your account such as randomizing and asking multiple security questions, displaying pre-selected image captchas that only the account holder would know, or even providing digital key devices which in conjunction with your secret password must be pressed to generate the final half of the login passcode each time.

-Unfortunately Questrade does not incorporate any advanced security measure to thwart potential intruders.
-They have improved though from earlier years.
+Questrade’s security measures have improved dramatically over the years.
 For example, upon sign-up for a new account you are required to create a user ID, password, and define a security question.
 User ID’s are required to be 8-20 characters long while passwords must be at least 8 characters in length and include an uppercase, lowercase, and numerical (or symbolic) character.
 Although this seems like a standard approach across the web this is actually new and a big improvement for Questrade.
-They also provide security advice on how to protect yourself such as using anti-virus software to keep your computer clean.
+They also now include extra verification steps such as when you attempt to log in to your account from an unrecognized system you are prompted with a user-set security question.
+Security advice is made available outlining how to protect yourself by taking precautionary steps like using anti-virus software to keep your computer clean.
+Interestingly, they have made the extra effort by partnered with Symantec, using Norton Anti-virus to continuously scan/monitor their own internal files, ensuring your investments and privacy on their end are secure.
+Questrade was also one of the few discount brokerage firms that were not affected by the Heart Bleed Bug — they were protected all this time.
 Although they don’t have security guarantees against intruders breaching accounts on your end, if there is fraudulent activity and it’s proven to be due to the negligence of Questrade they are in a position to cover your loss.
 Also note that Questrade is a CIPF member and so Canadian investors are covered up to $1,000,000.

 Reviews online are overwhelming negative towards Questrade.
 Prior to writing this review I decided to read many of these complaints so that I could be aware of and keep an eye out for any of these problems.
 I even took note on exact steps for some of these problems with hopes of recreating them.
 I had originally planned to share a collection of these complaints but seeing as how many of them might have already been resolved by Questrade I felt the company deserved another look before passing judgment.
 So after spending a number of days using their entire suite of online tools, making trades, and attempting to recreate customer complaints I can report back and say that I did not experience a single issue.
 My conclusion is that either Questrade had fixed several of these earlier problems or these complaints were from beginning traders who were not familiar with the platform or with company policies.